Getting to know Brianza, a short guide in 7 questions

 What are the typical dishes of Brianza?

 The food and wine tradition of Brianza cuisine reflects the characteristics of the landscape and society: a rural area characterized by rolling hills and numerous lakes.
 The result is a poor but substantial cuisine .
 The recurring and distinctive elements in Brianza dishes are undoubtedly rice , polenta and pork .
 Very tasty, for example, is the risotto with luganega , a particular sausage typical of the area, recognizable by its thin and elongated appearance.
 Another undisputed queen of Brianza tables is cassoeula , a dish obtained by assembling the less noble parts of the pig, combined with stewed vegetables and polenta.
 How can we not mention a whole series of dishes with a long tradition: rusticiada (pork stew), panmoijaa (soup with lard and bacon), minestrone Brianza (with rice, cabbage, lard, beans and potatoes) and Tripe .
-Among the desserts, the San Gerardo bread stands out, named after the co-patron saint of Monza: made with sugar, honey, fruit, sultanas, almonds and candied chestnuts.
+Among the sweets, the bread of San Gerardo stands out, named after the co-patron saint of Monza: made with sugar, honey, fruit, sultanas, almonds and candied chestnuts.

 What is the best time to visit Brianza?